 Barring any exceptions, a bank depository is required to pledge collateral valued at a minimum of 10% of their quarter-end public fund deposits if they are considered well capitalized, 25% of their quarter-end public fund deposits if they are considered adequately capitalized, or 110% of their quarter-end public fund deposits if they are considered undercapitalized or assigned to pledge 110% by the Office of the State Treasurer.
 In the event of a bank failure, the entire pool of collateral pledged by all qualified Oregon public funds bank depositories is available to repay deposits of public funds of government entities.
 The City holds an account at US Bank, for which deposits are insured up to \$250,000.
-At June 30, 2022 the City had deposits of \$186,176 insured by the FDIC.
+At June 30, 2023 the City had deposits of \$250,000 fully insured by the FDIC and \$303,922 collateralized by the PFCP.